mooreds/docs-1/references/sql-operations.md

 `AS <operation-alias>` is optional. `<operation-alias>` is an identifier.

-#### Sub query
+#### Subquery

-In some case when you want to manipulate the data set in multiple steps, you can use a sub query in the `FROM` clause:
+In some case when you want to manipulate the data set in multiple steps, you can use a subquery in the `FROM` clause:

 ```sql
 SELECT *